 📖 Recipe

-Roasted Curried Cauliflower (oil-free, vegan)
+Roasted Curried Cauliflower (oil-free)

 Ingredients

-- 1 cauliflower cut into medium pieces/florets
+- 1 cauliflower cut into medium pieces/florets (about 2 pounds)

 - 1 teaspoon curry powder